sebastiendonadio/devopsmlops/chapters/10-chapter8.md

 ##  ML Pipeline

 A ML pipeline is a workflow to run experiments outlined in the previous section starting with data ingestion and ending with model delivery.
 It includes all the steps necessary to train a model from DataOps and ModelOps in Figure 4.2 such as data validation, data preprocessing, data mappings (including any external data mash-ups), model training, model evaluation, and model delivery (ready for production deployment).
-Note that this includes defining an ML pipeline for AutoML discussed in Chapter 7.
+Note that this includes defining a ML pipeline for AutoML discussed in Chapter 7.
 A workflow example is given in Figure 8.2 -

 1. Use a hypothesis to connect to a specific data version.